giulia-levrini/bmi-calculator/README.md

 -It calculates your **BMI**
 -And then it tells you what is your **category**(underweight, normal, overweight, obese, etc.)
 -Saves the results in a '.txt' file!
 -You will not feel judged at all!💕 It will give you support phrases and it will remember you that **Mental Health** comes **before anything else**
+-You will be able to take the test in Italian(it uses a neutral gender, so that it is polite towards everyone) and English!
 ### ❓How to run it
 1.Make sure to have Python installed on your computer✅
 2.[Download the file] (https://github.com/giulia-levrini/bmi-calculator/blob/main/bmi-calculator.py)